 Established in 1962 La Sablésienne continues the long established art of French biscuit making by conserving a traditional method of production; the biscuits are baked on metal trays and collected by hand.
 All ingredients are free from preservatives, artificial colours and flavours as well as many of them being sourced locally.

+French biscuits made using traditional methods and free of artificial colours and preservatives.
 Packaging is in attractive boxes and tins.
 Please view our photo gallery and video below.